 With the rising popularity of cloud services, many businesses are migrating to create their remote servers.
-There are many reasons why you might choose cloud services over setting up your hardware, but one thing all business owners should consider is simple economics.
+There are many reasons you might choose cloud services over setting up your hardware, but all business owners should consider simple economics.

 The days when businesses had to rely on the availability, provision, and ability to have huge spaces to run their operations are long gone.
 The world has evolved, and startups are flourishing because they are facilitated.
 No office turns into a small space, then eventually into a vast building rapidly.
 What enables all of this is the Cloud.